 Down the right path

 It is highly unlikely that your competitor is putting job adverts out to put you off the scent of what they are doing and leading you down the wrong path.
 In the UK it is illegal to place a job advert without an actual real job available.
 That’s not to say it doesn’t happen, especially within a minority of organisations within the recruitment agency world.
 But it is a good assumption that it is probably not the case.
+And here is Why Market Intelligence Has Never Been more important.

 However unlikely, you have to take into account that it is feasible that a competitor may place adverts to throw you off the scent.
 So like all things you should verify anything you find.
+Here’s an article on How to Use Competitive Intelligence to Uncover your Competitors’ Strategies.

 How to use Competitive Intelligence in recruitment